-Please plan on shooting fixed blade broad heads.
-In the last 12 years we have recovered one elk shot with expandable blades, Yes one!
-I am however 10% willing to talk about their use on a sheep hunt.
 If you need help PLEASE call us anytime to talk more about ideas for fixed blades that shoot like expendables.
 Slicktrick 4 blade 100g standards, Exodus 125g and Whack'em125g are some of the best shooting fixed blades you can buy.
 We have had BAD luck with the G5 montec - they are dull.
 Iron will broadheads 125g are great as well but very expensive.
 Please plan on use of lighted knocks.
+ON ibex I really don't care what you shoot just be sure to be ready for 80+ yard shots.
+All returning hunters are shooting 100 yards.

 We also request that hunters DO NOT use single pin or adjustable sights.
 They are very popular in the whitetail world now, however in the world of sheep hunting they will hurt your odds of harvest a great deal.
 You will NOT have the time to set the yardage on the sight when you are calling in elk since you never know where they are coming from.
 We like boss hog or black gold 7 pin sites 30-80 yard pins and you will have no reason not to get the shot you want!
 Just spend a little time shooting instinctively at ranges from 0-30 yds.
 Spend some time shooting from various positions.
 Shoot from knees, leaning over, around things, over things, under branches.
-A swing pin sight like "the option" is a good sheep choice as it gives you the best of both worlds.
+A swing pin sight like "the option" is a good ibex choice as it gives you the best of both worlds.